-Not being able to see, combined with a vivid imagination, can often cause children to be afraid of the dark.
-Read below for some creative ideas that can help your child feel safe …
+Night time and a vivid imagination, can often cause children to be afraid of the dark.
+Read below how fairies can help your child feel safe.

 Plant a Fairy Garden outside their bedroom wall